atanikan/LLM-service-api/README.md

 python setup.py develop
 ```

-3. The `run_model.sh` should look similar to below and run `qsub run_model.sh`.
+3. The `~/anl_llama/13B/run_model.sh` should look similar to below and run `qsub run_model.sh`.
 Verify the full path to the conda environment in the script
 ```bash
 #!/bin/bash
 #PBS -A Aurora_deployment